erikrahm/grand-stack-seed/README.md

     `GRAPHQL_URI *example: http://localhost:8000/graphql*`

-2. Install dependencies for both server and client by running `npm (or yarn) run install` in the root of the project.
+2. Install dependencies for both server and client by running `npm (or yarn) run install-all` in the root of the project.
 3. Start up both servers by running `npm start` in the root of the project`

 ## Project configuration